zorbash/zorbash.github.com/content/post/100-things-a-software-architect-should-know.md

 1. Avoid dividing by zero, even if you're a small practical horse
 1. Many different types of hashes
 1. Pomodoro is not just a sauce
+1. Avoid using the work "just"
 1. How to identify a GNU at the zoo
 1. Notice turnstiles and be curious about traffic signalling and flow
-1. Avoid using the work "just"
-1. When to benchnmark
+1. When to benchmark
 1. When to test
 1. When to cheat
 1. To not trust clocks